bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-08-14-newsletter.md

   automatically converted to the use of satoshis per kiloweight (1,000 vbytes) as defined in the [protocol][BOLT2].

-- C-Lightning: a paying node will no longer send an HTLC commitment (payment) to another node unless it's heard from that node within the past 30 seconds.
+- [C-Lightning #1811][]: a paying node will no longer send an HTLC commitment (payment) to another node unless it's heard from that node within the past 30 seconds.
 If necessary, it'll ping the recipient node before sending the commitment.
 This helps the paying node abort a payment earlier in the process if that payment was destined to fail anyway because of a network interruption.

-- C-Lightning: various moderate improvements to the code for reconnecting to disconnected peers, including exponential backoff and reconnection time fuzzing.
+  Also included are various other moderate improvements to the code for reconnecting to disconnected peers, including exponential backoff and reconnection time fuzzing.

 {% include references.md %}
-{% include linkers/issues.md issues="13922,13907,13925,1644,13666" %}
+{% include linkers/issues.md issues="13922,13907,13925,1644,13666,1811" %}

 [news3 lower relay]: {{news3}}#news
 [BOLT2]: https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md